dimcel/FinetuneLLM/Readme.md

 This repository contains Jupyter notebooks and related files for fine-tuning a large language model (LLM) and testing its accuracy on the AI2 Reasoning Challenge (ARC) dataset.

+The repository needs refinement and is for testing purposes.

 ## Overview

 The notebooks in this repository guide you through the process of fine-tuning a pre-trained language model using the Hugging Face Transformers library and evaluating its performance on the ARC dataset.
 The ARC dataset consists of a large collection of multiple-choice questions designed to test various forms of reasoning and comprehension.